Toll-Free : 1.800.761.1787

 FAQs

 Yes!
-Intuit puts a certain cap on the Company file size while uploading or downloading the Company files.
+Intuit puts a certain cap on the company file size while uploading or downloading the company files.
 The file size limit for the company files is 350 MB when uploading and 3 GB when downloading.

 Are there any specific requirements or compatibility considerations when uploading or downloading QuickBooks Desktop company files to Intuit?